-A clutch of foreign friends, including the presidents of Uruguay, Bolivia, and Nicaragua, attended Thursday's events in Caracas despite Chavez's absence.
+A clutch of foreign friends, including the presidents of Uruguay, Bolivia, Haiti and Nicaragua, attended Thursday's events in Caracas despite Chavez's absence.

-Venezuela's opposition leaders are furious at what they see as a Cuban-inspired manipulation of the constitution by Maduro, Diosdado Cabello, who is the head of the National Assembly, and other Chavez allies aimed at preventing the naming of a caretaker president due to Chavez's absence on Thursday.
+Venezuela's opposition leaders are furious at what they see as a Cuban-inspired manipulation of the constitution by Maduro, Diosdado Cabello, the head of the National Assembly, and other Chavez allies aimed at preventing the naming of a caretaker president due to Chavez's absence on Thursday.